 The ten-county district bordering Oklahoma City is inside the south-central area, which is estimated to expand by 44% in 25 years’ time.
 This projection is certainly worth considering for anyone interested in massage therapy training in Oklahoma.
-In addition, the price of conducting business in Oklahoma is one of the most economical in the United States; moreover, the state has a vigorous inducement program to assist qualifying businesses.
+In addition, the price of conducting business in Oklahoma is one of the most economical in the United States; even better, the state has a vigorous inducement program to assist qualifying businesses.

-Massage Education in Oklahoma
+Massage Education Requirements in Oklahoma

-The Oklahoma Massage Coalition is calling for the government to enforce at least 500 hours in a state mandated course and a passing-certificate from the NCBTMB, the National Certification Board for Therapeutic Massage and Bodywork.
+The Oklahoma Massage Coalition is calling for the government to enforce at least 500 hours in a state-mandated course and a passing-certificate from the NCBTMB, the National Certification Board for Therapeutic Massage and Bodywork.

-Recertification Requirements for Massage Therapy in Oklahoma
+Re-certification Requirements for Massage Therapy in Oklahoma

 Or click here to apply for insurance.

 Number of credentialed practitioners in this state: 400

 Renewal Fee: $50 every 2 years